storydev/sd2/README.md

     haxelib git sd2 https://github.com/storydev/sd2.git

+You can also install from haxelib directly:

+	haxelib install sd2

 ## Using StoryDev 2

 StoryDev 2 comes in two parts: The Parser (the thing that parses your scripts), and the Implementation (the Graphical User Interface that displays and runs the parsed results).